Shanmus4/Calevent/TASK.md

 - [x] No API keys or sensitive data in repo
 - [x] No user data stored or logged
 - [x] All calendar links generated client-side
+- [x] No analytics or third-party tracking of user data
+- [x] All code reviewed for privacy and security